The two-years CCC Research Master Program at HEAD – Geneva School of Art and Design

 The CCC-Curriculum follows a transdisciplinary pedagogy informed by artistic thinking and operates through a bi-lingual (English/French) environment with a transcontinental group of faculty and students.

-The CCC-curriculum is built around two main educational elements dedicated to the individual and collective discussion of student’s work: Research Practices and Situated Art Practices.
-While the seminar Research Practices focuses on critical research methods, Situated Art Practices develops project-related forms that articulate research into specific public appearances such as presentation, exhibition and publications.
-Further seminars in Theory Fiction, Critical Theory, Political Studies, the Curatorial and the Reading Group are constitutive for students’ research.
+The CCC-curriculum is built around two main educational elements dedicated to the individual and collective discussion of student’s work: Writing Research Practice and Situated Art Practices.
+While the seminar Writing Research Practice focuses on critical research methods, Situated Art Practices develops project-related forms that articulate research into specific public appearances such as presentation, exhibition and publications.
+Further seminars in Theory Fiction, Critical Studies, Political Studies, Curatorial Politics and the Reading Group are constitutive for students’ research.
 Students here learn about new concepts, encounter unfamiliar thoughts, test new ideas, and develop working protocols for conceiving project-specific research methods.

-During the two-years graduate studies, the CCC Master helps the candidates – collectively and individually – to render more precisely an own voice from within his/her project by means of visual research, text-work and self-reflection.
+During the two-years graduate studies, the CCC Research Master helps the candidates – collectively and individually – to render more precisely an own voice from within his/her project by means of visual research, text-work and self-reflection.
 That approach, furthermore, includes a critical reflection what ‘research in arts’ means today and can do for us.
 By building its pedagogy on the idea of trans-disciplinarity, the CCC Research Master invites students of art and non-art backgrounds with different practices, geographies, languages, and work-approaches to process an original research proposal in the context of an art academy.
 The Programme provides an environment for the participants to develop their own working methodology over two years, articulating their research into a public statement that takes the form of a written thesis and a live presentation.